mezis/mezis.github.com/_drafts/learning-part-2.md

   <img src="/public/2014-10-learning/training-speed-multiple-layouts.png"/>
 </figure>

-Each point here is the training speed (in ∆RMSE/second) for a network and a given epoch.
-The points cluster to low, negative values on the left, as RMSE goes down quickly at first; the then cluster around zero while staying negative on average, as RMSE keeps going down, albeit more slowly.
-Asymtotically, the average speed is zero, although all networks will exhibit noise, and fluctuate around their optimum.
+Each point here is the training speed (in RMSE/second) for a network and a given epoch.
+The points cluster to low, negative values on the left, as RMSE goes down quickly at first; they then cluster around zero while staying negative on average, as RMSE keeps going down, albeit more slowly.
+Asymptotically, the average speed is zero, although all networks will exhibit noise, and fluctuate around their optimum.